ymbian/OpenSpec/docs/getting-started.md

 ## What OpenSpec Creates

-After running `openspec init`, your project has this structure:
+After running `infraspec init`, your project has this structure:

 ```
 openspec/